BBC Radio 3: Composer of the Week

-Lunchtime / Afternoon Concerts
+Classical Live

-These two programmes showcase live or recorded performances from venues across the country.
-Lunchtime Concert broadcasts from 1 to 2pm, with the Afternoon Concert following from 2 pm until 5 pm, with presenters being rotated weekly for the latter programme.
-The live Monday edition of the Lunchtime Concert is repeated on Sunday at the same time.
+Two programs formerly showcased live or recorded performances from venues across the country.

+Lunchtime was from 1 to 2 pm and Afternoon continued until 5 pm, with presenters being rotated weekly for the latter program.
+The live Monday edition of Lunchtime was repeated on Sunday at the same time.

+From 2024, these were merged as Classical Live.

 The Early Music Show

 The Early Music Show presents European music dating up to the time of Bach, broadcast at 2 pm each Sunday.
 Episodes cover the music, the performers, and occasional discussions of musical style.
 Regular presenters include Lucie Skeaping and Hannah French.

 In Tune

 In Tune is "Radio 3's flagship early evening music programme".
 It was first broadcast on 13 July 1992 and was launched in response to the forthcoming launch of the competitor radio station Classic FM.
 Since 1997 the programme has been presented by Sean Rafferty and (since 2017) Katie Derham, and features a mix of live and recorded classical and jazz music, interviews with musicians, and arts news.
 The show is noted for its relaxed, convivial style of presentation.